What is the difference between cooking with olive oil and with vegetable oil?

 Let's take a look at the different culinary uses and whether you want to choose vegetable or olive oil.

 Olive oil will add a ton of flavor to your salad dressings, sometimes it can overpower it, so you might want to factor that in.
-Also the olive oil could solidify in the fridge, making it hard to use the dressing straight from the fridge.
-I do use it sometimes, but not always.

 I like to make a salad dressing using toasted sesame oil that has a strong flavor.
 With something like that I would mix in a neutral oil like vegetable, but more often I use grape seed.